wustho/epr/README.md

      But don't worry, you should not miss any part to read.
 This just won't let you navigate to some points using TOC.

+   - Sometimes page flipping itself to new chapter when scrolling

+     This might be disorienting.
+To avoid this issue, you can use [`epy`](https://github.com/wustho/epy) instead which fixed this issue by setting its config `SeamlessBetweenChapters`.

 ## Inspirations